codemmmmm/expertise/README.md

     to the admin page, create a group with permissions for edit submissions.
     Create users and assign that group so they can approve.

+# Build

+The css needs to be built when Bootstrap variables need to be changed.
+Install npm, the dependencies of the project and do `npm run build`.

 # Updating

 1. Stash changes if needed.
 Then get the changes with `git pull`.